NHeoShadow/obsidian-vault/All Notes/The Three Branches of the Philippine National Government.md

 The Vice President acts as a *spare tire* in case of resignation or removal of the President.
 However, the Vice President may also conduct its own operations for they are vested with their own office.

 Certain positions within the Executive Department require the confirmation of the [[Commission on Appointments]], a constitutional body vested with confirmatory power for all nominations which shall be made by the President prior to their appointment.

+The President exercises general supervision over the [[Local Government Units]].

 ### Legislative Department
 The Legislative Department is responsible for the creation of pieces of legislation for the Government of the Philippines.
 It is composed of two House of Congress, namely the Senate and the House of Representatives.